Storware/vprotect-manual/api-integration-guide.md

-# API - Integration Guide
+# Integration

-In this guide we're going to highlight key aspects necessary to integrate 3rd party solutions with vProtect.
+In this section we're going to highlight key aspects necessary to integrate 3rd party solutions with vProtect.
 We assume a typical scenario, where you want to invoke vProtect operations on behalf of a user of a self-service portal.
 We assume that end-user uses above-mentioned portal for subset of administrative actions, and we want to give user ability to perform basic backup related operations.

 These include: